nebari-dev/nebari/docs/docs/do/configuration.md

 ## Storage

 Control the amount of storage allocated to shared filesystems.
-Note that when you change the storage size it will delete the previous storage!
+> Note: when the storage size is changed, it will automatically
+> delete (!) the previous storage place.

 ```yaml
 storage: